How to Cast to Roku TV

 Option 3: Use the Roku Mobile App

 The official Roku app offers basic media casting for photos and videos stored on your phone, but it does not include a web browser or automatic video detection.
-For web-based video content, CastBrowser is the better choice since it can browse any website and detect videos automatically.
+For web-based video content, CastBrowser is the better choice since it can browse compatible websites and detect playable videos automatically.

 For more details, see our full guide to casting from Android to TV.